ceph/teuthology/docs/COMPONENTS.rst

 UI.
 For an example, see Ceph community's Lab `here <http://pulpito.ceph.com>`__.

-Test nodes can be grouped in classes (referred to as ``machine-type``), allowing teuthology schedule jobs across multiple hardware setups, provided they're visible to the master node.
+Test nodes can be grouped in classes (referred to as ``machine-type``), allowing teuthology schedule jobs across multiple hardware setups.

 Life of a Teuthology Job
 ========================